 The law allows police, jail staff, and prison officers some leeway to use reasonable and necessary force, based on the inherent dangers of their work and the split-second judgments they often must make.
 But the authority to use force has limits, including a prohibition against the use of excessive force.

 At what point does an officer's conduct cross the line from reasonable to excessive force?
-In this article, we'll discuss the standards courts use in deciding whether an officer's use of force was excessive.
+We'll discuss the standards courts use in deciding whether an officer's use of force was excessive.
 We'll also explain how a battery claim can result from the same conduct giving rise to an excessive force claim.

 There's no specific definition of excessive force under federal law.
 Instead, courts review excessive force claims based on the specific constitutional right that allegedly was violated.
 The constitutional right that's involved depends on whether the person claiming a violation was: